Note: the curriculum outline in this post is now out of date; see the linked document for the canonical version.

 Over the last year EA Cambridge has been designing and running an online program aimed at effectively introducing the field of AGI safety; the most recent cohort included around 150 participants and 25 facilitators from around the world.
 Dewi Erwan runs the program; I designed the curriculum, the latest version of which appears in the linked document.
 We expect the program to be most useful to people with technical backgrounds (e.g. maths, CS, or ML), although the curriculum is intended to be accessible for those who aren't familiar with machine learning, and participants will be put in groups with others from similar backgrounds.
 If you're interested in joining the next version of the course (taking place January - March 2022) apply here to be a participant or here to be a facilitator.
 Applications are open to anyone and close 15 December.
-(We expect to be able to pay facilitators, but are still waiting to confirm the details.)
 EDIT 29 Nov: We've now also released the curriculum for the governance track.
+EDIT 10 Dec: Facilitators will be paid $1000; the time commitment is 2-3 hours a week for 8 weeks.

 This post contains an overview of the course and an abbreviated version of the curriculum; the full version (which also contains optional readings, exercises, notes, discussion prompts, and project ideas) can be found here.
 Comments and feedback are very welcome, either on this post or in the full curriculum document; suggestions of new exercises, prompts or readings would be particularly helpful.
 I'll continue to make updates until shortly before the next cohort starts.